Kiloutre/TekkenMovesetExtractor/README.md

-# Pre-requisites for running the sources (not the .exe):

-- Python 3.6.5 specifically.

-Make sure that the python version is correct by running the following command in the command line:

-`python --version`

-- Pywin32

-Install Pywin32 after python, by running this in the command line:

-`python -m pip install pywin32 --user`

 # GUI tool (very pretty)

 Simply run the GUI tool by double-clicking the file `GUI_TekkenMovesetExtractor.py`.
 The following interface will appear: